Reproductive Endocrinology and Infertility Certifying Exam

 - You must re-apply and pay a new application fee once the probation and/or restrictions have been resolved.
 However, resolution of these matters does not guarantee that your application will be approved.

-Independent Practice - Have had an independent practice as a subspecialist in REI in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Reproductive Endocrinology and Infertility from January 1, 2019, and retain such practice until the date of your examination.
+Independent Practice - Have an independent practice as a subspecialist in REI in a center or centers providing or having ready access to the essential diagnostic and therapeutic facilities for the practice of Reproductive Endocrinology and Infertility, and to retain such practice until the date of the candidate's examination.

 Case List - Submit an electronic case list that documents a practice that demonstrates sufficient depth and breadth of practice in the subspecialty of Reproductive Endocrinology and Infertility to permit the evaluation of your ability to function in the subspecialty.